Artificer

 Magical Tinkering

 At 1st level, you've learned how to build objects that enhance your spell casting.
-Unlike other spell casters, Artifices are able to use their skill with tools to craft items that cast their magic for them.
-These items called "Catalyst", witch serves to cast your spells for you with greater potency.
-You have to be proficint in one set of tools gain the benefit of one type of tinkering.
+Unlike other spell casters, Artificers can use their skill with tools to craft items that cast their magic for them.
+These items are called "Catalyst", which serves to cast your spells for you with greater potency.
+You have to be proficient in one set of tools to gain the benefit of one type of tinkering.
 An artificer can only be one type of tinkerer at a time.

 Build and Design.
-By spending 8 hours to sit down and craft, you work with your chosen tool to create the a catalyst and designate what spell it is made to cast.
-By using material worth 5 + 5 times the spells level in Gold, you build the catalyst with the function and effect of one spell that you know, for memory or from your spellbook.
+By spending 8 hours sitting down and crafting, you work with your chosen tool to create a catalyst and designate what spell it is made to cast.
+By using material worth 5 + 5 times the spell's level in Gold, you build the catalyst with the function and effect of one spell that you know, for memory or from your spellbook.

 Crafter

-Catalyst bonus: 2 Catalsyts of your choise don't count against the number of enchantments you have to maintian.
+Catalyst bonus: 2 Catalysts of your choice don't count against the number of enchantments you have to maintain.
 Provided that you have them on your person at the end of a long rest.

-You need to be proficent in one of the following tools to be a crafter.
+You need to be proficient in one of the following tools to be a crafter.

 Smith's Tools, Woodcarver’s Tools, Jeweler’s Tools